 These are just some of the joys of long-distance car travel with kids!

-Here are some tips from Bub Hub forum members to help the drive go smoothly …
+With that in mind, here are some tips from Bub Hub forum members to hopefully help the drive go smoothly.

 6 tricks for an awesome road trip with kids

-“The jury is out on when is the best time to drive.
-It depends on how long you plan to drive for and how old your children are.”
+So, what is the best time to drive?
+That’s a good question and the jury is out on that one, because it depends on how long you plan to drive for and how old your children are.

 “We have friends/family travel about 7-9 hours to visit.
 They usually leave about 4am so their young ones are asleep for half of it!”